- David Dobkin

 Bateman plays Dave, a straight-laced lawyer whose entire life has been about building a sense of security for his wife (Leslie Mann) and three children—one a grammar school ballerina, the other two babies.
 Mitch (Reynolds) is predictably Dave’s opposite (because body-swapping two similar guys wouldn’t be interesting), and has never known responsibility.
-He swears like a sailor, always has sex on the brain, wants to be an actor but has no real prospects, and lives a promiscuous bachelor lifestyle in his college-dorm-room-of-an-apartment.
+He swears like a sailor, always has sex on the brain, wants to be an actor but has no real prospects, and lives a promiscuous bachelor lifestyle in his college dorm room of an apartment.
 Yet, both men envy each other.
 As they urinate in a public fountain together after an evening of drinking, they simultaneously wish for the other’s life, and overnight the swap occurs.
-Getting back to normal is contingent on once more wishing at the fountain, which was moved for restoration, and so the guys have about a week to realize they prefer their old lives.
+Getting back to normal is contingent on once more wishing at the fountain, which was moved for restoration, so the guys have about a week to realize they prefer their old lives.

 Several gross-out moments and outrageously that’s-just-wrong-style gags present a rude awakening for both men.
-Mitch quickly learns that married life isn’t quite what he expected after watching Dave’s wife prance around naked, only to make her way to the toilet where she unloads her bowels with the bathroom door open.
-After that, Mitch has to wake up for a 3am feeding session with Dave’s babies, a maniacal twosome, one who bangs his head against his crib and the other who gets a hold of kitchen knives and tosses them like a circus pro.
+Mitch quickly learns that married life isn’t quite what he expected after watching Dave’s wife prance around naked, only to make her way to the toilet, where she unloads her bowels with the bathroom door open.
+After that, Mitch has to wake up for a 3 am feeding session with Dave’s babies, a maniacal twosome, one who bangs his head against his crib and the other who gets a hold of kitchen knives and tosses them like a circus pro.
 Noticeable CGI builds these moments, so audiences can rest assured the baby actors were never in any harm, and, oddly, Mann maintained her integrity by sporting a pair of computer-generated breasts during a topless scene (then again, she may have lost integrity by allowing the filmmakers to airbrush her actual breasts).
 Dave has a similar shock when Mitch’s bachelor lifestyle turns out to be fulfilled by a nine-month-pregnant nympho whose baby, much to Dave’s chagrin, can be seen kicking through her exposed belly (another CGI effect).

 As the two men are forced to adopt the other’s daily routines to maintain cover, Bateman and Reynolds capture both distinct personalities with flawless pitch, moving from what would normally be typecast roles for each actor to something very different.
 Bateman goes from his usual dry-humored self as Dave, to dropping F-bombs every other word after Mitch has taken him over.
 Reynolds begins in full Van Wilder mode as Mitch, and then quickly turns into a passive-aggressive dork after the switch.
-Reynolds can often be miscast (see Green Lantern), but his cocky charm and unrelenting potty mouth are perfectly suited to his role as Mitch, whereas being Dave he shows a meeker side by capturing Bateman’s characteristic nuances.
+Reynolds can often be miscast (see Green Lantern), but his cocky charm and unrelenting potty mouth are perfectly suited to his role as Mitch, whereas being Dave, he shows a meeker side by capturing Bateman’s characteristic nuances.
 Bateman’s transformation into Reynolds’ persona feels more cartoonish, but that goes with the territory, and it’s all the funnier for it.

-Mann has a few impressive scenes, breaking down as her husband exhibits behavior more akin to Mitch; these range from humorously hysterical to genuinely dramatic.
-Olivia Wilde takes a major supporting role as Dave’s assistant, who is the target of much sexual harassment as Mitch takes over Dave’s office.
+Mann has a few impressive scenes, breaking down as her husband exhibits behavior more akin to Mitch; these range from hilariously confused to genuinely dramatic.
+Olivia Wilde takes a major supporting role as Dave’s assistant, who is the target of much cringey sexual harassment as Mitch takes over Dave’s office.
 Alan Arkin appears as Mitch’s estranged father, who seeks out Dave’s advice on how to talk to his son, never realizing it’s his son who’s giving him the advice.
 But the talent behind the camera is just as evident as those onscreen.
 Director David Dobkin (The Wedding Crashers) and his editors Lee Haxall and Greg Hayden make nimble cuts for prime comic timing, one of this film’s best elements.
-The back-and-forth banter and raunchy jabs between Bateman and Reynolds never cease and almost feel improvised, a sign of both a good script (by The Hangover writers Jon Lucas and Scott Moore) and a strong on-set rapport between performers.
+The back-and-forth banter and raunchy jabs between Bateman and Reynolds never cease and almost feel improvised, a sign of both a good script (by The Hangover writers Jon Lucas and Scott Moore) and a strong on-set improvisational rapport between performers.